influxdata/docs-v2/content/influxdb/cloud/security/secrets/use.md

 ---
-title: Manage secrets
+title: Use secrets
-description: Manage secrets in InfluxDB with the InfluxDB API. influxdb/v2.0/tags: [secrets, security]
+description: Use secrets in queries with Flux. influxdb/cloud/tags: [secrets, security]
 menu:
-  influxdb_2_0:
+  influxdb_cloud:
-    parent: Store and use secrets
+    parent: Manage secrets
-weight: 201
+weight: 305
 ---

-Manage secrets using the [`influx` command line interface (CLI)](/influxdb/v2.0/reference/cli/influx/) or the InfluxDB API.
-All secrets belong to an organization and are stored in your [secret-store](/influxdb/v2.0/security/secrets/).

-{{< children >}}

----

-## Use secrets in a query
+Use secrets in a Flux query to pass sensitive data like credentials.

 Import the `influxdata/influxd/secrets` package and use the `secrets.get()` function to populate sensitive data in queries with secrets from your secret store.